AadiJo/FaceGuard/README.md

 3. Login with the appropriate username

 ## Next Steps
-1. Model tuning and training
+1. Model tuning and training (CNN Model)